IsaacRudich/ImprovedPnB/README.md

 A command using all of the optional parameters may look like this:
 `solve_tsptw(false,set=7,num=135,max_width=2048, widthofsearch=5,peel_setting=maximal, run_parallel=false, file_name="./example.txt", time_limit=1800,bestknownvalue=100000)`

 If you want to get under the hood and play around with the solver more directy, you will find the setup code for TSPTW and SOP in the `user_files` folder.
 All of the code specific to those problems is located there.
 The generic code for the solver is in the `solver` folder.
 The frameworks for modeling DD nodes and problems are in the `model` folder.
+All of the code for the solver is self-documenting.
+That means that after loading the code you can call the julia help function on any function and see the documentation for it without having to go to it directly.

 | Index | Problem Name |